libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 ### Advertising Dialable Addresses

-The first section covered how a libp2p nodes “discovers” it’s dialable addresses.
-All the methods and address sets discussed above go into making the final set of a node’s dialable addresses.
-The way a libp2p peer shares these dialable addresses with other peers is:
+The first section covered how a libp2p nodes "discovers" its dialable addresses.
+All the methods and address sets discussed above go into making the final set of a node’s advertised addresses.
+The way a libp2p peer shares these dialable addresses with other peers is as follows:

 - When a peer connects to other peers, it asks it’s `Host` for it’s current set of dialable addresses.